 An alumna of Hillsdale College, Jill Harrington has worked at Boston's Bain & Company and Bain Capital, where she served as Mitt Romney’s administrative assistant.
 A native Clevelander, she returned to Northeast Ohio to make her mark at Edgepark Surgical.
 She launched their human resources department, expanded their marketing efforts, and spearheaded the company’s charitable giving program.

-Jill was newly appointed to University Hospitals Cleveland Medical Center Board in May 2020 and has been a member of the Connor Integrative Health Network’s Leadership Council since 2015.
+Jill was appointed to University Hospitals Cleveland Medical Center Board in May 2020 and has been a member of the Connor Integrative Health Network’s Leadership Council since 2015.

 Additionally, Jill has served on the Board of Directors for The Gathering Place.
 She also volunteers extensively for Fieldstone Farm Therapeutic Riding Center.
 Jill has served on the Lawrence School Board since 2019.